 And while you might want to change the world, I suggest you start relatively small here.
 By all means, start with a big goal, but speak to friendly people or supportive people to get their feedback on it before you move forward and share it with a wider audience.
 In this way, you can grow and refine and develop your manifesto as you share it with more people and get more feedback.

 Here are my suggestions for which manifesto suit you best:

 - Personal – create a single goal or a simple list

-- Business Expert – create a set of rules for others (ideally your clients) to adopt as practices
+- Business Expert or Thought Leader – create a set of rules for others (ideally your clients) to adopt as practices

-- Organisation, Social Entreprise – create a vision of the world you are working to create.
+- An Organisation or Social Enterprise – develop a vision of the world you are working to create.